mozilla/version-control-tools/README.md

 The test runner and all it's dependencies are contained in a Docker image.
-The state of your version-control-tools checkout is mounted into the container built from that image and tests are run inside the contianer using the source on your host's filesystem.
+The state of your version-control-tools checkout is mounted into the container built from that image and tests are run inside the container using the source on your host's filesystem.
 To do this, a `.env` file must be created to tell the container about which user on the host system is running the tests.